zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/postinstall.md

 7. Once you see that no more items are appearing in the list in the top left, you can proceed to the next steps.

-8. Make sure you are **not** looking at the Dragon NPC in the room, and press the F10 key.
-Select a Body Preset from the menu that appears.
-If you don't care about this as a Male character, select *Zeroed*.
-You *must* choose a preset as a Male, as the default proportions given are quite wonky.
-As a Female character, you can safely ignore this if you wish.
+8. If you choose, you can also use the **F10** key to select a Body Preset for you character (male or female).
+Make sure you are not looking at the **Dragon NPC** in the room when you do so.
+This is completely optional, near-vanilla defaults are used.

-9. Use the Shrine of Zenithar to get a set of equipment, or the "AddItemMenu" item in your Inventory's Misc section to find something specific you may be looking for if you choose.
-The "AddItemMenu" item will be removed from your inventory when you leave the starting room!
+9. Use the **Shrine of Zenithar** to get a set of equipment, or the **"Orb of the Aurbis"** item in your Inventory's Misc section to find something specific you may be looking for if you choose.
+The "Orb of the Aurbis" item(s) will be removed from your inventory when you leave the starting room!
+You can also take this time to learn any spells you want to start with, as you will be able to **learn spells instantly while you are in the starting room**.

-10. Speak to the Dragon in the room to choose an Alternate Start option.
-You **can** choose the Vanilla start in this list!
-After doing so, leave through the door.
+10. Speak to the **Dragon NPC** in the room to choose an Alternate Start option.
+If you decide to not speak to the Dragon, you will start in the Helgen Inn.
+You **can** choose the Vanilla Start in this list, it will play out!
+After doing so, leave through the door into the darkness.
 When you do, you will be given the option to enter the "Dealing with Backstories" character building area.
 You are given the option to skip this completely by ignoring the "visions".
-[Read about the process of using Dealing with Backstories here!](../..//gameplay-guide/characterdefine/#dealing-with-backstorieshttpswwwnexusmodscomskyrimspecialeditionmods61106)
+[Read about the process of using Dealing with Backstories here!](../..//gameplay-guide/characterdefine/#dealing-with-backstorieshttpswwwnexusmodscomskyrimspecialeditionmods61106).
+If you do the Vanilla Start, you will see this prompt after you leave the cave with Hadvar or Ralof.

 Now, get out there and enjoy the game!